Overview of the Spark Connector¶

 - At the end of the Snowflake session, the connector drops the stage, thereby removing all the temporary data in the stage.

-Version 2.1.0 (and later) of the Snowflake Connector for Spark provides enhanced performance through query pushdown.
+Version 2.1.0 (and higher) of the Snowflake Connector for Spark provides enhanced performance through query pushdown.
 For optimal performance, you typically want to avoid reading lots of data or transferring large intermediate results between systems.
 Ideally, most of the processing should happen close to where the data is stored to leverage the capabilities of the participating stores to dynamically eliminate data that is not needed.

 Query pushdown leverages these performance efficiencies by enabling large and complex Spark logical plans (in their entirety or in parts) to be processed in Snowflake, thus using Snowflake to do most of the actual work.